LIQNFT/candy-shop/README.md

   - number of decimals to display for volume numbers (default is 1)

-## Custom Marketplace Builds
+## Customize Your Marketplace

-Using the `@liqnft/candy-shop-sdk`, you can ship your own custom marketplace with desired UI by the methods below.
+`@liqnft/candy-shop-sdk` that inside `@liqnft/candy-shop`, allows you to ship your own custom marketplace with desired UI by calling methods below.

+### How to use sdk
 ```ts
 import { CandyShop } from '@liqnft/candy-shop-sdk';
 // Fetch orders
 candyShop.getOrders();